Municipal Law -- Research Tips

 For example, to find a guide on Illinois municipal law, go to Pegasus and perform a subject search by typing “Legal Research -- Illinois.”
 First on your result-list is Wojcik’s Illinois Legal Research; its fifth chapter focuses on Illinois municipal ordinances.

-- Print Research Guide to NYC municipal law:
+- Print Research Guide -- NYC municipal law:

 Ellen Gibson wrote the clearest and most comprehensive legal research guide to New York state law.
 She continued on the same principles and accomplished the task for New York City municipal law as well.
 This is a must for students, researchers and practitioners interested in our city’s laws.
 William H. Manz revised this third edition.